 They will hold your hands throughout the process and:

-- Help you prepare for NDIS planning meetings, such as explaining what to expect, writing your goals and helping you request the supports you need
+- Help you prepare for NDIS planning meetings, such as explaining what to expect, setting your goals and helping you request the supports you need

 - Connect you with service providers who understand your goals and can assist you in meeting them

-Whether you go with a small plan management business or a big agency, you need to make sure you have a plan manager you can communicate well with.
+Whether you go with a small plan management business or a big agency, you need to make sure you have an NDIS plan manager you can communicate well with.
 So, let’s look at the process of finding one that you can build confidence and trust in.

 Where do I find a plan manager?